 Importance of Reputation Risks

-In the words of Warren Buffett, “it takes 20 years to build a reputation and five minutes to ruin it”.
+In the words of Warren Buffett, “It takes 20 years to build a reputation and five minutes to ruin it”.
 Clients and consumers have become more aware of social and corporate injustice.
-The potential damage that this might cause to company reputation has become top of many a boardroom agenda.
+The potential damage that this might cause to a company’s reputation has become the top of many a boardroom agenda.
 Ever since the global financial crash, regulators have pushed for greater corporate transparency, and public companies are now faced with a horde of new reporting requirements.

 Strong ESG scores lend credibility to brand building.
-Interests in ESG issues is of paramount importance in today’s business world.
+Interest in ESG issues is of paramount importance in today’s business world.
 Although there is no standardized ESG rating, a lot of research firms have been able to provide investors with frameworks by which commitment to ESG standards can be gauged.
-Customers and investors expect environmental responsibility, fair treatment of employees, and highly ethical behaviour from brand management.
-A company’s ESG scores is a leading indicator that determines which company meets these expectations.
+Customers and investors expect environmental responsibility, fair treatment of employees, and highly ethical behavior from brand management.
+A company’s ESG scores are a leading indicator that determines which company meets these expectations.

-ESG Enterprise provides tool to assist with reputation risk for ESG assessment and ratings.
+ESG Enterprise provides a tool to assist with reputation risk for ESG assessment and ratings.